affederaffe/CustomPlatforms/README.md

 Visit the ModSettings page ingame to access important settings, like:
 * Always show feet, to mark the center of the room,
 * Hide the :heart: that CustomPlatforms uses as a cloneable light source
+* Load Custom Scripts, only use this option if all Scripts are from a trusted source!
+* Use in Miltiplayer to use Custom Platforms in Multiplayer, not recommended.
 * etc.

 You can press Numpad0 (while playing songs) to toggle the heart on and have it react to light events.

 ## Adding More Platforms

-Place platforms (.plat) files in the "BeatSaber\CustomPlatforms" folder.
+Extract the Platforms' .zip file in the Beat Saber directory.
 Your installed platforms will be available upon relaunching the game.

 ## Creating New Platforms

-There's a comprehensive guide at https://bs.assistant.moe/Platforms/ written by Emma.
+There's a comprehensive guide at https://bsmg.wiki/models/platforms-guide.html written by Emma.
+For a guide about how to create Custom Scripts use the guide at https://affederaffe.github.io/CustomPlatformsUnityProject/.
 The following are the basic steps:

-1. Download the Unity project from the releases page, unzip it.
+1. Download the Unity project from https://github.com/affederaffe/CustomPlatformsUnityProject, unzip it.

 2. Open the Unity project
 The project was created and tested in version 2018.1.6f1, other versions may not be supported.